razon7/Group-Project/README.md

 _Our initial focus will be to better understand our datasets, asking some basic questions, such as:_
 * How many colleges are in each state?
 * How many public, private, and for-profit colleges are in each state?
-* What are the average tution costs by state of a two-year and four-year college?
+* What are the average tuition costs by state of a two-year and four-year college?
 * What states have the highest early career salary?
 * What regions have the highest early careery salary?